 Where words fail, music speaks

-Raise Your Voice is a music project for vulnerable people living with dementia and their carers, based in the area around Lewes, East Sussex.
-It is run by two professional musicians, singer Jane Haughton and pianist Nancy Cooley.
-They are supported by a team of volunteers with a wealth of experience of working with vulnerable adults in social care, as well as in the legal profession.
+Raise Your Voice is a music project for vulnerable people living with dementia and their carers, based in two areas around Lewes, East Sussex and Burgess Hill in West Sussex.
+It is run by professional musicians, singer Jane Haughton and pianists Nancy Cooley and Jenny Bewick.
+They are supported by teams of volunteers with a wealth of experience of working with vulnerable adults in social care, as well as in the legal profession.

 An extract from the chorus of a Midwinter Night created by Raise Your Voice as part of our 2022 Winter Project "A Midwinter's Night Dream".